sufyanahmad7/sufyanahmad7/README.md

-- 👋 Hi, I’m @sufyanahmad7 (based in Singapore)
+- 👋 Hi, I’m Sufyan (based in Singapore)
-- 👀 I’m interested in developing applications in the fintech space.
+- 👀 I’m interested in data and developing applications in the fintech space.
-- 🌱 I’m currently learning JavaScript, React Native and Python.
+- 🌱 I learned SQL, Python, JavaScript and React Native.
 - 💞️ I’m looking to collaborate on basically anything (even if it's outside fintech).
 We can discuss.
 - 📫 You can reach me at nayfussufyan@gmail.com